 - Data analyst vs. data scientist: what do they actually do?

-- A data scientist works programs, coding, and more as well as analyzes numbers, while a data analyst is more likely to just analyst number.
+- A data scientist works in programming in addition to analyzing numbers, while a data analyst is more likely to just analyze data.

 - Data analyst vs. data scientist: which has a higher average salary?

 - A data scientist has a higher average salary.

 - Data analyst vs. data scientist: do they require an advanced degree?

 More work goes into becoming a data scientist than a data analyst, but the reward is a lot greater as well.
 If you excel in math, statistics, and programming and have an advanced degree in one of those fields, then it sounds like you’d be a perfect candidate for a career in data science.

 However, if you are early in your career and are great with numbers but still need to hone your data modeling and coding skills, then you’d be better suited for a job as a data analyst.
 You can think of a data analyst as a stepping stone to becoming a data scientist, if that is your final goal.

 Both fields are growing and lucrative, and you can’t go wrong with either.
 Looking to prepare for data analytics roles?
 Check out Springboard’s Introduction to Data Science course.